 Are there foods you love now that you used to hate?
 I wasn’t picky as a kid, but there were some foods I didn’t love – blueberries (I know, crazy), oatmeal, Brussels sprouts.
 I think I ate Brussels sprouts through angry tears when my mom cooked them for dinner.
 Oh, if only I could tell myself that things would be different 10 years later…

 I hope you don’t hate me for another pasta salad recipe.
-This is just what happens when you have 4924380 boxes of pasta in your pantry and you’re moving in two months.
-Does anyone want to come over and help me eat all this food??
+This is just what happens when you have 4924380 boxes of pasta in your pantry.
+Does anyone want to come over and help me eat all this pasta??
 You can be my taste testing assistant. 😉

-Here’s my recipe for the perfect balanced pasta salad:
+Here’s my recipe for the perfect balanced vegan pasta salad:

-- Complex carbohydrates from pasta, gluten-free if necessary (any shape works!)
+- Complex carbohydrates from pasta, gluten-free if necessary (any short shape works!)

 - Beans for protein & fiber